giftig/mediaman/README.md

 ### Scope

-Though it'd be useful to provide a interface to index the library, delete unwanted programmes or episodes, etc., that is not currently a priority as I have already written a Flask project to do that for me.
+Though it'd be useful to provide an interface to index the library, delete unwanted programmes or episodes, etc., that is not currently a priority as I have already written a Flask project to do that for me.
 I may add / move that functionality to here at a later point if I achieve my other goals for this